Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs

-Let $\phi\defi \var(\pi'[\reals^n])$ be the variety defined by the result template $\pi'$.
-The invariant ideal $J$ returned by the algorithm represents the \emph{weakest algebraic precondition} $\chi\defi \var(J)$ such that $\chi\impl [F_2] \phi$: in other words, the largest algebraic precondition for which all instances of $\pi'$ are polynomial invariants (Theorem \ref{th:psi0}).
-Moreover, $\chi$ is also the \emph{weakest algebraic invariant} included in $\phi$ (Corollary \ref{cor:instructive}).
-It is easily checked that $J=\ide{\{p_1,p_2,p_3,p_4\}}$.
+In order to discover interesting polynomial invariants, we consider a complete template $\pi$ of degree 2 over all the original system's variables plus two auxiliary variables, the latter representing the monomials $qu$ and $qw$\footnote{We could dispense with these auxiliary variables by considering a complete template of degree 3.}. $\pi$ is a linear combination of $n=207$ monomials that uses as many template parameters.
+We apply the approach underpinned by Theorem \ref{th:instructive}(b): we first pick up a precondition that requires $\theta=0$ and assign (generic) initial values to the remaining variables, $\psi_0\defi \var(\{\theta,\sin\theta,\cos\theta-1,u-u_0,w-w_0,x-x_0,z-z_0,q-q_0\})$.
+Note that $G=\{\theta,\sin\theta,...\}$ is a set of generators for $\Id(\psi)$, and in fact a Gr\"{o}bner basis w.r.t. the lexicographic order (Proposition \ref{prop:special}).
+We then run $\gdc(\psi_0,\pi)$, which returns, after $m=8$ iterations and about 26s, a pair $(V,J)$.
+The vector space $V$ corresponds to the following result template. { } Let $\phi\defi \var(\pi'[\reals^n])$ be the variety defined by the result template $\pi'$.
+The invariant ideal $J$ returned by the algorithm represents the {weakest algebraic precondition} $\chi\defi \var(J)$ such that $\chi\impl [F_2] \phi$: in other words, the largest algebraic precondition for which all instances of $\pi'$ are polynomial invariants (Theorem \ref{th:instructive}(b)).
+Moreover, $\chi$ is also the {weakest algebraic invariant} included in $\phi$ (Theorem \ref{th:instructive}(a)).
+A Gr\"{o}bner basis of $J$ consists of 15 polynomials.
 These findings generalize those in \cite{Pla14,Kong}.
 In particular, one obtains the polynomial invariants of \cite{Pla14,Kong} by letting $x_0=z_0=q_0=0$.
 By comparison, \cite{Pla14} reports that their method spent 1 hour to find a subset of all instances of $\pi'$.
-The method in \cite{Kong} reportedly takes $<1$s on this system, but again only finds a subset\footnote{For instance, one should compare the polynomial $\psi_3=q^2-2\frac {M\theta}{I_{yy}}$, which is part of the invariant cluster in \cite{Kong}, with the polynomial $p_2=-\frac 1 2 q^2 + \theta \frac M{I_{yy}} + \frac 1 2 q_0^2$ in the second summand of $\pi'$ above.} of instances of $\pi'$.
-Moreover, it cannot infer the largest invariant implying the discovered laws, as we do.
+The method in \cite{Kong} reportedly takes $<1$s on this system, but again only finds a subset\footnote{For instance, one should compare the polynomial $\psi_3=q^2-2\frac {M\theta}{I_{yy}}$, which is part of the invariant cluster in \cite{Kong}, with the polynomial $p_2=-\frac 1 2 q^2 + \theta \frac M{I_{yy}} + \frac 1 2 q_0^2$ in the second summand of $\pi'$ above, which explicitly depends on the initial condition $q_0$.} of instances of $\pi'$.
+Moreover, it cannot infer the largest algebraic invariant implying the discovered laws, as we do.